marcelkottmann/mkh-controller/README.md

 ## MKH4.0 Initialization

 These messages are sent during initialization.
-It is currently why they are sent and if this is required.
+It is currently unclear why they are sent and if this is required.

 - `T041AABBW`
 - `T00EW`